luxfi/docs/docs/tooling/rpc-providers.md

 - For X-Chain API, the URL is `https://rpc.ankr.com/x`.
 - For P-Chain API, the URL is `https://rpc.ankr.com/p`.

-#### Testnet (Fuji)
+#### Testnet (Testnet)

-- Standard EVM API, the URL is `https://rpc.ankr.com/lux_fuji`.
+- Standard EVM API, the URL is `https://rpc.ankr.com/lux_testnet`.
-- For C-Chain API, the URL is `https://rpc.ankr.com/lux_fuji-c`.
+- For C-Chain API, the URL is `https://rpc.ankr.com/lux_testnet-c`.
 On ANKR the C-Chain API doesn't support standard EVM APIs.
 For that use the Standard EVM API.
-- For X-Chain API, the URL is `https://rpc.ankr.com/lux_fuji-x`.
+- For X-Chain API, the URL is `https://rpc.ankr.com/lux_testnet-x`.
-- For P-Chain API, the URL is `https://rpc.ankr.com/lux_fuji-p`.
+- For P-Chain API, the URL is `https://rpc.ankr.com/lux_testnet-p`.

 Features: